petaverse-cloud/pv-docs-site/docs/petority/3_features/3_realtime-heartrate-monitoring.md

 1. Access the Feature:

-    Open the **Wagguracy app** on your Android or iOS device and log in.
+    Open the **WAGGURACY app** on your Android or iOS device and log in.
 2. Navigate to Heart Rate:

     Tap on the **Home** section in the app's menu.